sf-wdi-19-20/staging-modules/w1_d3_3_control_flow_lab/README.md

 ###Exercise 1: Sing!

 Hint: Be mindful of infinite loops.
-They will crash your browser!
+They will crash your browser, and you'll lose your snippets!
+When you're working with a loop that might not end, keep a copy of your code in Sublime Text, too.

 2. Write code that console logs the "Bottles of beer on the wall" song: